shinokada/svelte-ant-design-icons/README.md

 ## Faster compiling

-If you need only a few icons from this library in your Svelte app, import them directly.
+If you only need a few icons from this library in your Svelte app, consider importing them directly.
 This can optimize compilation speed and improve performance by reducing the amount of code processed during compilation.

+For example:

 ```html
 <script>